-CCM100 Child Care Management
+CCM100 Childcare Management

-This course will cover the basic theories of Child Care program planning with an emphasis on the specific objectives of operating a practical daycare program.
+This course will cover the basic theories of Childcare program planning with an emphasis on the specific objectives of operating a practical daycare program.
 The content will cover the preparation of daily and monthly activity plans based on environment, availability of equipment, themes, learning objectives, and child development.
-This course is intended to give an overview of the child care field and present the fundamentals necessary to prepare for a career with young children.
-This course will cover the knowledge, skills and values needed to operate a daycare facility along with reviewing the regulations governing personnel and the environment.
+This course is intended to give an overview of the childcare field and present the fundamentals necessary to prepare for a career with young children.
+This course will cover the knowledge, skills, and values needed to operate a daycare facility along with reviewing the regulations governing the environment.
+This course introduces CDA competency Standard 1: Functional Area 1: To establish and maintain a safe, healthy learning environment and competency Standard V: Functional area 12: Program Management and CDA Competency VI: Functional area VI: Professionalism.